OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:24

 The following day, he arrived in Caesarea.
-Cornelius was expecting them and had called together his relatives and close friends.
+Cornelius was anticipating their arrival and had gathered his relatives and close friends.

 ## Acts 10:25